-The programme team plans to continue to offer the programme for full and part time delivery as we anticipate that the programme will attract students who may wish to complete the programme on a part-time basis.
+The programme team plans to offer the programme for full and part time delivery as we anticipate that the programme will attract students who may wish to complete the programme on a part-time basis.
 The programme may be of interest to those individuals who are already working within the field who wish to enhance their practice and develop skills and qualifications whilst continuing in employment.

 The team recognises the importance of identifying and meeting the differing needs/requirements that the provision of part-time study can bring.
-We aim to continue to provide a learning, teaching and assessment environment that is supportive of these needs.
+We aim to provide the rehabilitation students with a learning, teaching and assessment environment that is supportive of these needs.

-To elucidate this point further the team have listed examples that are to be employed within both programmes:
+To elucidate this point further the team have listed examples that are to be employed within the two existing programmes: